-In this case officer came upon Defendant and his disabled car on the freeway and determined Defendant had hot retaining wall.
-In holding insufficient evidence supporting deadly weapon finding the Court focused on the fact that there was evidence supporting only that other "potentially" could have been endangered by Defendant's driving which was not witnessed by witnesses who all arrived after the crash.
-It also emphasized the lack of any direct evidence that other vehicles were on freeway at the time Defendant was driving.
+In this case the officer came upon the defendant and his disabled car on the freeway and determined the defendant had hot retaining wall.
+In holding insufficient evidence supporting deadly weapon finding the Court focused on the fact that there was evidence supporting only that other "potentially" could have been endangered by the defendant's driving which was not witnessed by witnesses who all arrived after the crash.
+It also emphasized the lack of any direct evidence that other vehicles were on freeway at the time the defendant was driving.

 Glover v.
 State, No. 09-13-00084-CR, 2014 WL 1285134 (Tex.
-App.- Beaumont Mar.
+App.-Beaumont Mar.
 26, 2014, pet. ref'd) (mem. op., not designated for publication).

-The Court held that evidence that Defendant was speeding and was intoxicated and that other cars were on the road during the commission of the offense did not support a finding that his vehicle was a deadly weapon.
+The Court held that evidence that the defendant was speeding and was intoxicated and that other cars were on the road during the commission of the offense did not support a finding that his vehicle was a deadly weapon.